vinisalazar/BioProv/paper/paper.md

 In an era where it can be argued that all biology is computational biology [@Markowetz2017], properly managing computational analyses and data is crucial to evaluate the findings of *in silico* experiments.
-A major aspect of best practices in scientific computing is managing the **provenance** of workflows [@Pasquier2017, @wilson2017good].
+A major aspect of best practices in scientific computing is managing the **provenance** of data analysis workflows [@Pasquier2017; @wilson2017good].
 The World Wide Web Consortium (W3C) Provenance Working Group defines provenance as "a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing" [@Groth2013].